jju/stubbl/teams/cacklingfuries.md

 ## History

-The Cackling Furies aren't an original Green Cup team, but in their second season (GCIII) they laid a lot of smack down, winning the Doom Fist and placing second overall to a just more talented Old Wyrms team.
-After that it took a long time to work back to a winning season in Green Cup play, but they managed it in GCIX.

 ### Seasons

-In Green Cup III the Furies inflicted 38 Casualties on their way to second place in GCIII.
+The Cackling Furies aren't an original Green Cup team, but in their second season (GCIII) they laid a lot of smack down, winning the Doom Fist (with 38 Casualties) and placing second overall to a just more talented [Old Wyrms](oldwyrms) team.

 Their next winning seasons only came in the Open Division in the first two UBBL Challenges.
-The Furies represented the Green Cup faithful in the final for the UBBL Pennant in UCII after stomping through the B-Side challengers, but fell to the Brutes.
+The Furies represented the Green Cup faithful in the final for the UBBL Pennant in UCII after stomping through the B-Side challengers, but fell to the [Brutes](gargantuanbrutes).

+After that it took a long time to work back to a winning season in Green Cup play, but they managed it.
 Green Cups IX and X went better for the Furies.
 They made it to the division finals each time before being knocked out by the [Eldritch Fatality](eldritchfatality) and [Ravenous Eagles](ravenouseagles) respectively.

 #### Projection GCXI

 W-D-L 6-3-6

-Hoping for a chance at the divisional title, but will have to work to make the playoffs first.
+The Furies are hoping for a chance at the divisional title, but will have to work to make the playoffs first.
+Keeping [[Aronne]] and [[Luanna]] healthy for a playoff run is going to be a major goal.

 ### Stars

+> **Currently active players** are highlighted and modern-era players whose careers are over are not marked. *Old-era players* have incomplete statistics.

 | Player           | Team        | Position      | W | D | L | GP | TD | Cp | Int | BH | SI | Ki | MVP | SPP |
 |------------------|-------------|---------------|--:|--:|--:|---:|---:|---:|----:|---:|---:|---:|----:|----:|